embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 The hardware part of the programmer is done but we still neeed to handle the software part.
 You need to install [OpenOCD](http://openocd.org/) or [Texane's stlink](https://github.com/texane/stlink) and in case of Linux add some [udev rules](https://github.com/embeddedgo/doc/blob/master/stlink.rules).

-It is also advisable (required for Texane's stlink) to install binary utilities for ARM Cortex-A/R/M processors:
+It is also advisable (required for Texane's stlink) to install binary utilities with support for ARM Thumb2 instruction set:

 ```
-apt install binutils-arm-none-eabi
+apt install binutils-multiarch
 ```

 #### Building the example program